TDShemTov/write-it-with-docker/README.md

+# Overview
+I used one of my full stack projects to get familiarized with JFrog Artifactory and GitHub Actions.

 ## Running the Project with Docker

 To simplify local development and deployment, this project includes Docker and Docker Compose configurations.
 The application runs in a Python 3.13 environment and uses MongoDB for local development (production uses Azure Cosmos MongoDB).